jcomeche/gettingcleaningdata/README.md

    The original data has been organized in a directory called "UCI HAR Dataset", that contains:
    * A directory "test" with the test data
    * A directory "train" with the training data
-   * A data set "features.txt"
+   * A data set "features.txt", which includes a list of the 561 variables measured in the original experiment
-   * A data set "activity_labels.txt"
+   * A data set "activity_labels.txt", which includes the numbers (from 1 to 6) used to encode the different activities considered in the experiment (Walking, Walking-upstairs, Walking-downstairs, Sitting, Standing and Laying)
    * A text file "features.info", which explains all the variables considered in the experiment
    * A text file "README", which includes information about the experiment carried out trying to recognize human activities (Walking, Sitting, Standing...) using Smartphones.

 INSTRUCTIONS ON HOW TO USE THE SCRIPT